Through the Blue

 What does child-friendly mean to you?
 Serifos‘ famed Psili Ammos beach is unorganised, but has calm and shallow waters, two tavernas onsite, and is not too hard to reach.

-So we tend to do that with kids in Greece, appreciating all the space we can get.
-Including that patio set in an olive grove embellished with a flower garden and lemon and pomegranate fruit trees.
-Better equipped, breakfasts, snacks and the occasional home-cooked meal are just easier to prepare in a full kitchen.
+While I’m generally weary of Airbnbs because of the lack of consistency in how they are run, in Greece, many are managed professionally.
+Appreciating all the space we can get, and extra free time while the kids are preoccupied with bug hunts in the garden, it’s usually our preferred type of accommodation.
+Better equipped, breakfasts, snacks and the occasional home-cooked meal are easier to prepare in a full kitchen.
 And of course, there’s the benefit of having additional bedrooms so we don’t have to tiptoe around the kids in the dark after bedtime.
-Always lookout for air-conditioning (not a standard) and a washing machine in the amenities list.

-5. Pack light (especially if you’re travelling by ferry)
+6. Pack light (especially if you’re travelling by ferry)

-As first-time parents, we took flight with all our best arsenal – travel cot, portable high chairs, inflatable bath tub, towels and linen, feeding equipment, a week’s supply of frozen purees in a cooler bag … We now drop the cot and portable feeding chair thanks to well-equipped holiday rentals.
-Don’t forget to check the amenities section (a washing machine and air-conditioning are usually non-negotiables for us) in Airbnb listings and contact your host for requests and clarifications.
-Linen for baby cots was never needed (strangely absent in US and UK Airbnb rentals in our experience).
+As first-time parents, we took flight with all our best arsenal – travel cot, portable high chair, inflatable bath tub, towels and linen, feeding equipment, a week’s supply of frozen purees …So silly.
+We now drop the cot and portable feeding chair thanks to well-equipped holiday rentals.
+Linen for baby cots was never needed (strangely absent in our US and UK Airbnb rentals, in our experience).
+Don’t forget to check the amenities section (a washing machine helps to lighten your load) in Airbnb listings and contact your host for requests and clarifications.
 An inflatable tub is low on the list.
-Instead, we ask our hosts for a plastic wash basin (“lakani”) if you need a baby bath tub (or get one from a mini mart for €5), also useful for quick swimsuit washes.
-We go light on pampers, wipes, and snacks since the supermarket is always a first stop for bottled water (tap water on most islands is not drinkable).
-So what do we bring aside from the obvious?
-The stroller (and/or baby carrier).
-And perhaps a travel potty for road trips.
+Instead, we ask our hosts for a plastic wash basin (“lakani” in Greek) to use as a baby bath tub (or get one from a mini mart for €5) and for handwashing swimsuits.
+We go light on pampers, wipes, and snacks, since the supermarket is always a first stop when we arrive to stock-up on bottled water (tap water on most islands is not drinkable).

-6. Rent a car
+7. Rent a car

 Greece is for exploring.
 Secret beach paradises down dirt tracks, tranquil tavernas perched by the sea, untouched mountain villages, the precious ruins of ancient monuments strewn along the way … With or without kids, without a car your destination would be limited to bus terminals (smaller islands may not even offer bus services).
-But if you must travel without a car, find accommodation within the chora (town center) or a seaside village, and pick an island with established bus routes.

 Kastraki Paradise Tavern Naxos